 When using SQL Server, MYSQL, Oracle, or PostgreSQL, you will need to first create a database instance to be used by LNDB.
 See Creating a Database for MySQL, Microsoft SQL Server, Oracle, or PostgreSQL (p.
 11).

-SQL Server Compact is included with the LNDB install.
-This database should not be uninstalled.
+For LNDB versions 2.0 and older, SQL Server Compact is included with the LNDB install.
+If you are running LNDB 2.0 or older, this database should not be uninstalled.
 It is required for LNDB to function correctly.